aspose-slides/Aspose.Slides-API-References/english/php-java/spreadsheetoptions/setrecoverworkbookfromchartcache/_index.md

 ---
 title: setRecoverWorkbookFromChartCache
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 50
 url: /php-java/spreadsheetoptions/setrecoverworkbookfromchartcache/
 ---

-## setRecoverWorkbookFromChartCache(boolean) method
+## setRecoverWorkbookFromChartCache(boolean value)  method

   If data source for the chart is an external workbook and it's not available, it will be recovered from the chart cache.